 Inflationary factors such as increases in the costs of ingredients, energy and labor directly affect our operations.
 Most of our leases provide for cost-of-living adjustments and require us to pay taxes, insurance and maintenance expenses, all of which are subject to inflation.
 Additionally, our future lease costs for new facilities may reflect potentially escalating costs of real estate and construction.
-There is no assurance that we will be able to pass on our increased costs to our customers.
+There is no assurance that we will be able to pass on our increased costs to our customers or that our customers will continue to purchase at historical levels in the event that we pass along cost increases in the form of higher prices.